IBAnimatable/IBAnimatable/README.md

 * Framer
 * [Spring by Meng To](github.com/MengTo/Spring) - steal a lot of animation parameters from this project.
 * [Invision ToDo App UI Kit](http://www.invisionapp.com/do), The demo App's original design is from this UI Kit and redone in Interface Builder.
 We also added interaction, navigation and animations.

+## License
+`IBAnimatable` is released under the MIT license.
+See [LICENSE](https://github.com/JakeLin/IBAnimatable/blob/master/LICENSE) for details.